yesbhautik/Talk-with-PDF/README.md

     pip install -r requirements.txt
     ```

-## Usage
+## Usage 📋

 1. Run the chatbot using the following command:

     ```shell
     streamlit run app.py
     ```
-3. The chatbot interface will open in your default web browser.
+3. The chatbot interface will open in your default web browser 🌐
-4. Upload one or more PDF files for processing.
+4. Upload one or more PDF files for processing 📂
-5. Start a conversation by asking questions or making inquiries about the PDF content.
+5. Start a conversation by asking questions or making inquiries about the PDF content 💬
-6. The chatbot will provide responses based on the content of the uploaded PDFs.
+6. The chatbot will provide responses based on the content of the uploaded PDFs 🧠

-## Features
+## Features 🌈

-- Upload and process multiple PDF documents.
+- Upload and process multiple PDF documents 📁
-- Query and discuss the contents of PDFs using natural language.
+- Query and discuss the contents of PDFs using natural language 💬
-- Integrates with powerful language models for accurate responses.
+- Integrates with powerful language models for accurate responses 💡
-- User-friendly web interface powered by Streamlit.
+- User-friendly web interface powered by Streamlit 🖥️

-## Contributing
+## Contributing 🤝
 Contributions are welcome!
 Please follow these steps to contribute to the project:

-1. Fork the repository.
+1. Fork the repository🍴
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix 🌿
-3. Make your changes and commit them.
+3. Make your changes and commit them 💻
-4. Push your changes to your fork.
+4. Push your changes to your fork 🚀
-5. Create a pull request to the main repository.
+5. Create a pull request to the main repository 📥

 ## 🔥 Show some support | Donation